 In a diploid organism, there are two sets of chromosomes.
-One of the sets comes from the mother and the other set from the father.
+One of the sets comes from the biological mother and the other set from the biological father.
 Each maternal chromosome has a corresponding paternal chromosome to match with based on their loci.
 When the loci in the matching chromosomes bear the same alleles, it is described as homozygous.
 When the loci only contain one of the alleles, it is described as heterozygous.

 The Himalayan gene can be carried through the parental lines for decades without any expression until the carrier is mated with a fellow carrier to create a Homozygous (visible) offspring.
 The trait also happens randomly in spontaneous genetic mutation during DNA replication in the first stages of embryonic development.

+Have I lost you yet?
+Hang in there!
 If that isn’t cool enough…

 The Himalayan mutation also provides these cats with their famous intense blue eyes.
 Yay, more science!